Some size….SABRI Mussels are just divine!

 If you have any questions or comments concerning our Mussel Farms please contact SABRI’s Alicia Shears ator call the SABRI office at 454-3484.

 Enjoy a fine feed of locally grown and locally sourced mussels when you visit the tip of the Great Northern Peninsula.

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on July 29, 2015, in Business, Community Economic Development, Cuisine and tagged Aquaculture, buy local, come home year, Great Northern Peninsula, mussel festival, Mussels, Newfoundland, recipes, Restaurant, sabri.
+Posted on July 29, 2015, in Business, Community Economic Development, Food & Beverage and tagged Aquaculture, buy local, come home year, Great Northern Peninsula, mussel festival, Mussels, Newfoundland, recipes, Restaurant, sabri.
 Bookmark the permalink.
 Leave a comment.